CZ-NIC/knot-resolver/doc/manager-client.rst

 .. option:: schema

+    Shows JSON-schema repersentation of the Knot Resolver's configuration.

+    .. option:: -l, --live

-    Reads JSON-schema repersentation of the configuration directly from the running resolver.
+        Get current configuration JSON-schema directly from the running resolver.
         Requires connection to the management API.

     .. option:: <file>

         Optional, file where to export JSON-schema.
-        If not specified, the schema is printed.
+        If not specified, the JSON-schema is printed.

     .. code-block:: bash

-        $ kresctl schema ./mydir/config-schema.json
+        $ kresctl schema --live ./mydir/config-schema.json

 .. option:: validate